Advanced QR Code Recognition: Handling Inverted Colors, Perspective Distortion, and Grayscale Images

 recognize inverted binary image

-To make the QR code recognizable, we use OpenCV function bitwise_not:
+To make the QR code recognizable, you can use OpenCV’s bitwise_not function to invert the image colors:

 ret, thresh = cv2.threshold(grayscale_image, 150,255,cv2.THRESH_BINARY )